derekhans/derekhans.github.io/_posts/2026-05-08-api-authentication-through-azure-entra-and-api-management.md

 For clients, the registration includes:

-- Client ID and credentials (a secret or certificate — prefer certificates).
+- Client ID and credentials (a secret or certificate, but prefer certificates).
 - Delegated permissions the client needs on behalf of users.
 - Application permissions for machine-to-machine calls.